carmenmckie/Flourish/README.md

 # ProjectCSharpScripts
-C# Scripts used with the Unity project.
+.cs scripts used with the Unity project are in /Assets